top of page

 • Informing parents if any child is taken ill or injured during class.

-The following practice not acceptable.
+The following practice is not acceptable.
 A teacher should never:

 • Engage in rough, physical or sexually provocative games